CrazedbyPenguins/mkv-subs-enlarger/README.md

 MkvSubsEnlarger makes use of ffmpeg to extract subtitles and remux files with the modified subtitles.
 The ffmpeg binaries can be downloaded from https://ffmpeg.org/download.html.
 The ffmpeg binary must be placed in the same directory as the MkvSubsEnlarger binary for it to work.

 ## Usage
+Currently, MkvSubsEnlarger enlarges subtitle font size by a set amount.
+There are plans for future updates to support customizing this.

 ### Windows